paulloy/msp4-brazen-mma/TESTING.md

 | 3.10 | With no delivery info saved, place an order at the checkout and select 'save this delivery information' checkbox. | Default Delivery Info should now be autofilled upon returning to {% url 'profile_delivery_info %}. | Pass |

 ### Validation

+#### Python
+ - All python was validated according to PEP8 standards.

 #### CSS